prometheus/prometheus/docs/feature_flags.md

 This is useful when you do not need to query the Prometheus data locally, but only from a central [remote endpoint](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).

+## Tracing

+`--enable-feature=tracing`

+Prometheus supports exporting traces using the OTLP protocol into a compatible tracing backend, such as the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).

+The accompanying tracing configuration should be provided in the configuration file.
+See the [relevant part](configuration/configuration.md#tracing) of the documentation.